Outrun207/HuskyHackers/basicHostEnum.md

   `netstat -abno`     Windows/Powershell - what ports are open and what service is running on them?

+  What does the firewall look like?

+  `iptables -L`

   What programs are running?

   `ps aux`   Linux/Bash